azonenberg/serdes-website/serdes/_posts/2024-09-11-Intermediate-bus-converter.md

-The input protection and power path was pretty straightforward: a socketed fuse at the input, common mode choke and ferrite bead to avoid radiating switching noise out the input, a current shunt and some bulk capacitors, then a TDK-Lambda i3a series buck module.
-No explicit reverse voltage or overvoltage protection, although something would probably blow the input fuse if reversed.
+The input protection and power path was pretty straightforward: a socketed fuse at the input, common mode choke and ferrite bead to avoid radiating switching noise out the input, a current shunt and some bulk capacitors, then a [TDK-Lambda i3a series](url fixme) buck module.
+No explicit reverse voltage or overvoltage protection, although something would probably blow the input fuse if it were reversed.

 On the output side of the buck module, there's a bunch more capacitace, a current shunt, a ferrite, an an On Semi NCP455620 controlled-slew load switch.